estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 ### When to use classes?

-when we plan to create the same object holding props multiple times.
+when we plan to create the same object holding props and logic multiple times.

 When we have some methods(logic)

 ### When to use object literals?

 when there's no logic, and we need to have the object create once or so.
-It performs better than using classes to create it, but that perfomance difference can be seen if we create thouthands/millions of objects
+It performs better than using classes to create it, but that perfomance difference can be seen if we create thousands/millions of objects

 ### Setters and getters